First homebuyer e-course

 Follow these steps to get your mortgage pre-approval:

-When the lender checks your credit score, your pre-approval application will show up as an enquiry.
+When the lender checks your credit score, your pre-approval application will show up as a hard enquiry.
 For instance, it will show:

-Lenders up until recently did not know whether applicants had been approved or declined for credit (they couldn't see the outcome of the enquiry).
+In the past, lenders did not know whether applicants had been approved or declined for credit (they couldn't see the outcome of the enquiry – just that there was an enquiry).
 They would just assume that an applicant had been declined, as this would explain why they had applied for multiple pre-approvals.

 Once you find a property to buy, you need to get full or unconditional approval.
 This requires a more detailed application.
 Then you need to provide a contract of sale and the lender must conduct a valuation of the property and be satisfied that you haven't paid too much for the property